jeina7/GAN-handwriting-styler/readme.md

 <p align="center"><img src="pngs/Unet_3d.png" width="600"></p>

 It is 3D image of Encoder and Decoder.
 After the Encoder extracts features of image, the font category vector is concatenated at the end of the feature vector.
-Also, the middle-step extracted vectors goes to the pair-vectors which is decoded by Decoder.
+Also, the middle-step extracted vectors goes to the pair-vectors which are decoded by Decoder.
 This architecture is [U-Net](https://arxiv.org/abs/1505.04597).